Paul is dead: Beginnings

 Despite the Beatles dismissing such accusations, they soon began accompanying the notion that McCartney had died.
 By late 1967, it was further stated that the Beatles had covered up his death by employing a Paul McCartney impersonator to stand in for him.
 For example, journalist Jay Marks was attending McCartney's engagement party in 1967 when a friend of the band told him that McCartney had been replaced.

 By the mid-1960s, the Beatles were known for sometimes including backmasking in their music.
 Analysing their lyrics for hidden meaning had also become a popular trend in the US.
 In November 1968, their self-titled double LP (also known as the "White Album") was released containing the track "Glass Onion".
 John Lennon wrote the song in response to "gobbledygook" said about Sgt.
 Pepper.
 In a later interview, he said that he was purposely confusing listeners with lines such as "the Walrus was Paul" – a reference to his song "I Am the Walrus" from the 1967 EP and album Magical Mystery Tour.

 On 17 September 1969, Tim Harper, an editor of the Drake Times-Delphic, the student newspaper of Drake University in Des Moines, Iowa, published an article titled "Is Beatle Paul McCartney Dead?"
 The article addressed a rumour being circulated on campus that cited clues from recent Beatles albums, including a message interpreted as "Turn me on, dead man", heard when the White Album track "Revolution 9" is played backwards.
 Also referenced was the back cover of Sgt.
 Pepper, where every Beatle except McCartney is photographed facing the viewer.
 He is wearing a black badge which appears to read "OPD" (Officially Pronounced Dead).
 In reality, this badge read "OPP" (Ontario Provincial Police).
 On the front cover, Starr in a suit looks at the flowered grave, mourning, and McCartney (in a suit) puts his hand on his shoulder.
 Starr looks sadly down at a tomb shaped like a P, with 4 strings looking like a bass.
 The front cover of Magical Mystery Tour depicts one unidentified band member in a differently coloured suit from the other three.
 According to music journalist Merrell Noden, Harper's Drake Times-Delphic was the first to publish an article on the "Paul is dead" theory.
 (Note: Writing in 1977, author Nicholas Schaffner said the theory has been traced to a student thesis at Ohio Wesleyan University and to a prank article published in the student newspaper for Northern Illinois University.
-The university eventually retracted the article in 2023 due to the false and plagiarized nature of its content, writing an apology to McCartney for their role in propagating the hoax.)
+The latter university eventually retracted the article in 2023 due to the false and plagiarized nature of its content, writing an apology to McCartney for their role in propagating the hoax.)
 Harper later said that it had become the subject of discussion among students at the start of the new academic year, and he added: "A lot of us, because of Vietnam and the so-called Establishment, were ready, willing and able to believe just about any sort of conspiracy."